ASL University | Checklist | Lessons | Signs | Products | Resources | Lifeprint

 A bilingual-bicultural approach to teaching ASL to hearing students can also be effective.
 Just as the use of ASL can help Deaf students learn English, English can help hearing students learn ASL.

 An issue though is that English and ASL use two different modalities.
-English is a spoken language whereas ASL is signed.
+English is (mainly) a spoken language whereas ASL is signed.

 Two approaches to a bi-bi classroom: